Dainty damsel of the dark, deep woods of Western Ghats

 In India, they are distributed in the Western Ghats and the northeastern region towards Myanmar.
 The new species inhabits the mid-elevation streams in the Brahmagiri - Coorg landscape of the Western Ghats.

-As per the latest studies, so far, 209 odonata species have been identified in India, 82 endemic to the Western Ghats.
-Of these 183 species have been spotted in Kerala, with 70 endemic to the state.
+As per the latest studies, so far, 209 Odonata species have been identified in India, 82 endemics to the Western Ghats.
+Of these 183 species have been spotted in Kerala, with 70 endemics to the state.
 According to the TORG research team, recent discoveries call for more diversity explorations in the central Western Ghats.